Sunday, December 31, 2017

 It didn’t make me laugh, but then Charlie Chaplin doesn’t make me laugh even though I can see he is a genius.
 In the same way, I can see that The Strange World of Gurney Slade is important and interesting.

 And the show gives its own answer.
 At one point Newley is put on trial for not being funny.
-After rejecting the defence counsel supplied by the court, an awful red-nosed comedian, defends himself.
+After rejecting the defence counsel supplied by the court, an awful red-nosed comedian, he defends himself.

 If being like him is what is meant by being funny, he asks by implication, who wants to be funny?